matthewoden/matthewoden.com/data/notes/2021-03-28-screenotate-for-better-screenshots.md

 ---
-title: My toolset for working remotely.
+title: My toolset for working remotely
 date: '2021-03-28'
 tags: ['productivity']
 draft: false
-summary: Working for a traditionally non-remote org often means you need to bring change to the table.
+summary: Working for a traditionally non-remote org often means you're the one who needs to bring change to the table.
 ---

 Working remote for the past year or so, I've found a few tools that have helped with